Robert Brambora: LUCY

 Robert Brambora (b.
 1984) lives and works in Berlin, Germany.
 He studied at the HGB Leipzig under Astrid Klein before pursuing an MFA at the Kunstakademie Düsseldorf under the tutelage of Georg Herold and Rebecca Warren.

-Recent exhibitions include: Relationships, 8, Salon, Hamburg, Germany (2024); Frequenzen, Galerie Tobias Naehring, Leipzig, Germany (2024); News From Nowhere, Sans Titre, Paris, France (2023); Party in the Blitz, MAMOTH, London, UK (2023); Alternate Endings, Zentrale Karlsruhe, Karlsruhe, Germany (2022); Retro, Motto Books, Berlin, Germany (2022); Goodbye euch, Galerie Tobias Naehring, Berlin, Germany (2021); For Some Bags Under the Eyes, Sans Titre, Paris, France (2021); La Ballade des Sardines - Die Liebe der Sardine, Sans Titre, Paris, France (2020); Peter Mertes Stipendium, Bonner Kunstverein, Germany (2019); Too Much of Nothing, Sans Titre, Paris, France (2017); Forward to History (with Jan Kiefer), Kunstverein Wiesen, Germany (2016); The Hunt, Salon Kennedy, Frankfurt am Main, Germany (2015); Null Ouvert, Bruch & Dallas, Cologne, Germany (2013), amongst others.
+Hamburg, Germany (2024); Frequenzen, Galerie Tobias Naehring, Leipzig, Germany (2024); Power Flower, Nice Biennale, Nice, France (2023); News From Nowhere, Sans Titre, Paris, France (2023); La psychologie Der serrures, centre d’art Neuchâtel, Swisse (2023); Burn this place down, Kunstverein Harburger Bahnhof, Hamburg, Germany (2023)Party in the Blitz, MAMOTH, London, UK (2023); Alternate Endings, Zentrale Karlsruhe, Karlsruhe, Germany (2022); Retro, Motto Books, Berlin, Germany (2022); Goodbye euch, Galerie Tobias Naehring, Berlin, Germany (2021); For some bags under the eyes, Sans Titre, Paris, France (2021); La ballade des sardines - Die Liebe de Sardine, Sans Titre, Paris, France (2020); Peter Mertes Stipendium, Bonner Kunstverein, Germany (2019); Leben in Tieren, Nagel/Draxler, cologne, Germany (2019); Too much of nothing, Sans Titre, Paris, France (2017); Forward To History (with Jan Kiefer), Kunstverein Wiesen, Germany (2016); The Hunt, Salon Kennedy, Frankfurt am Main, Germany (2015); Null Ouvert, Bruch & Dallas, Cologne, Germany (2013) amongst others.